MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-r-web-service.md

 + An instance of [Microsoft R Server installed](../what-is-microsoft-r-server.md) that has been [configured to operationalize analytics](../install/operationalize-r-server-one-box-config.md).

-+ The connection details and access to that instance of Microsoft R Server.
++ The connection details to that instance of Microsoft R Server.
 Contact your administrator for any missing connection details.
-You can [connect to R Server from your local machine](how-to-connect-log-in-with-mrsdeploy.md) in R to deploy your analytics as web services so they can be consumed.
+After [connecting to R Server](how-to-connect-log-in-with-mrsdeploy.md) in R, deploy your analytics as web services so others can consume them.

 ## Example code